 The court in Cordova relied on Ruhsam v.
 Ruhsam, 518 P.2d 576, that found contempt unavailable.
-In Ruhsam, the wife was trying to collect support under a post-nuptial contract after the child reached legal majority.
+In Ruhsam, the wife was trying to collect support under a postnuptial contract after the child reached the legal majority.
 The duty of support was based on the contract, not on a court child support order.
 The instant case is not a contract case.

 Here, Mrs. Tande is attempting to collect court-ordered child support for the period the child was a minor.
-Ruhsam therefore does not apply.
+Ruhsam, therefore, does not apply.

-The Supreme Court ruled that the result is different when the case arises under URESA rather than contract.
+The Supreme Court ruled that the result is different when the case arises under URESA rather than a contract.